danielnieuwerf/Algorithms/README.md

 A class of it's description.
 A collection of these objects forms the graph on which Dijkstra's algorithm can be implemented.
 - SortingAlgortihms.cpp:

-Some of my implementations of various sorting algorithms and the code used to collect data on these sorting algorithms.
+Some of my implementations of various sorting algorithms and the code used to collect data on them.
 - bubblesorts10000.png:

 Bubble sort versus Bi Directional Bubble sort.